 In addition to diet and natural supplements, birds recovering from fatty liver disease need plenty of rest.
 Cover your bird and keep them in a quiet room for an appropriate amount of time during the day.
 Talk to your holistic vet about the adequate amount of rest time your bird should have.

-If you have any questions feel free to contact a NHV Pet Expert free of charge.
-We also offer on-line consultations with our lead holistic vet, Dr. Hillary Cook.
+If you have any questions feel free to contact an NHV Pet Expert free of charge.
+We also offer online consultations with our vet.

 *Product reviews are solely the experience and opinion of the reviewer.
 Actual results may vary.